jucazyn/jucazyn.github.io/_pages/cv.md

 ## Teaching

 * **Teaching Assistant in Fundamentals of Arithmetic, UFSC (2019-2021)**
-  * Subjects: Peano axioms, elements of Number Theory and some basic proof technics.
+  * Subjects: Peano axioms, elements of Number Theory and basic proof technics

 ## Research